aryankalra404/fossee-task/README.md

 ---

-## How did you ensure responsiveness across devices?s
+## How did you ensure responsiveness across devices?

 - Tailwind's responsive prefixes (`md:`, `sm:`) used throughout, navbar collapses to hamburger on mobile, grids stack to single column.
 - Tested on iPhone 12 Pro (390px) using Chrome DevTools.